ecg-icas/icas/doc/next/_sources/overview.rst.txt

 Using ``_include``  will require you to specify *each key in the path* of the data that you wish.
-For example, if you're calling :ref:`get_ad_v5` and you want the ad ID and title, you'll have to provide ``_include=ads,id,title``.
+For example, if you're calling `GET /ad <https://ecg-icas.github.io/icas/openapi/index.html#/Ads/getListOfAdsWithFilters>`_ and you want the ad ID and title, you'll have to provide ``_include=ads,id,title``.

 .. include:: examples/include-exclude-example.rst